benaston/NMap/README.md

 NMap
 ====

-A library to simplify the API for type creation and mapping.
+A library to simplify type creation and mapping whilst maintaining loose coupling.

 Example of use: